Weebly/node-webhook-client/README.md

 1. Acts as a server to facilitate an OAuth handshake between Weebly and your app
 2. Provides an endpoint for webhook-enabled apps
+3. Writes events to console.log for the app

 ### Requirements